Terms & Conditions

 (6) Please note, we cannot accept any liability for any damage, loss, expense or other sum(s) of any description (1) which on the basis of the information given to us by you concerning your booking prior to our accepting it, we could not have foreseen you would suffer or incur if we breached our contract with you or (2) which did not result from any breach of contract or other fault by ourselves or our employees or, where we are responsible for them, our suppliers.
 Additionally we cannot accept liability for any expenses or losses which relate to any business (including self employed loss of earnings).

-Please note, the information and prices shown in this brochure may have changed by the time you come to book your holiday.
-Whilst every effort is made to ensure the accuracy of the brochure and prices at the time of printing, regrettably errors do occasionally occur.
+Please note, the information and prices shown on our web site may have changed by the time you come to book your holiday.
+Whilst every effort is made to ensure the accuracy of information on the website, regrettably errors do occasionally occur.
+Floor plans in particular are indicative and not necessarily to scale or fully accurate in all details.
 You must therefore ensure you check all details of your chosen holiday (including the price) with us at the time of booking.

 19. Terms and Conditions